icyphox/site/pages/blog/python-for-re-1.md

 All the code used in this post is here: [https://github.com/icyphox/asdf/tree/master/reversing-elf](https://github.com/icyphox/asdf/tree/master/reversing-elf)

-Ciao for now, and I’ll see ya in #2 of this series---PE binaries.
+Ciao for now, and I’ll see ya in #2 of this series -- PE binaries.
 Whenever that is.